meonkeys/shb/pelican/website/content/pages/rules.md

 * Not spam, stay on-topic, and gracefully/calmly accept feedback on same.
 * Follow the [SeaGL code of conduct](https://seagl.org/code_of_conduct).

+!!! note "English only"
-We have a lot of [i18n and L10n](https://en.wikipedia.org/wiki/Internationalization_and_localization) work to do.
+    Sorry, we have a lot of [i18n and L10n](https://en.wikipedia.org/wiki/Internationalization_and_localization) work to do.
-We currently only use English.
+    We currently only support written and spoken English.

 ### Terms of Service